Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 Before committing changes, ensure your commit messages follow these guidelines:

-    1. Separate subject from body with a blank line
+    1. Separate subject from body with a blank line.
-    2. Limit the subject line to 50 characters
+    2. Limit the subject line to 50 characters.
-    3. Capitalize the subject line
+    3. Capitalize the subject line.
-    4. Do not end the subject line with a period
+    4. Do not end the subject line with a period.
+    5. If changing the ``zcash/zips`` repo, start the subject with "ZIP <number>:" or "Protocol spec:".
-    5. Wrap the body at 72 characters
+    6. Wrap the body at 72 characters.
-    6. Use the body to explain *what* and *why* vs. *how*
+    7. Use the body to explain *what* and *why* vs. *how*.

+(The line limits are guidelines, they're not essential.)

 Once synced with ``master``, let's commit our changes: